Ancient Dion & Wine Tasting Tour from Thessaloniki Port

 About this experience

-After immersing yourself in history, unwind at a boutique winery set against the breathtaking backdrop of Mount Olympus and the Pieria mountains.
-Relax in the vineyard’s scenic garden and enjoy a tasting of premium wines, crafted from both local and international grape varieties, thoughtfully paired with homemade regional delicacies.
+After your archaeological visit, relax at a boutique winery set amid the scenic foothills of Mount Olympus and the Pieria Mountains.
+Enjoy a guided tasting of selected wines made from local and international grape varieties, accompanied by homemade regional delicacies.

 Available options